 - cabinet structures, may fully encroach into a required setback. - ix.
+Trellises or other structures attached tot he facade of a building for the sole purpose of growing vines or other vegetation are not measured in the calculation of setbacks. - x.
 Accessory structures, fences and walls, signs, and landscape buffers may encroach as indicated in Article 10: Development Standards.